rcharts/howitworks/index.md

 ### Javascript

-Our next step is to split the javascript for the chart into (1) a mustache layout, and then populate it using a `json` payload processed by R.
+Our next step is to split the javascript for the chart into a [mustache](http://mustache.github.io/) layout, and then populate it using a `json` payload processed by R.

 <iframe
   style="width: 100%; height: 600px"